ekg/ekg.github.com/_posts/2019-07-09-Untangling-graphical-pangenomics.md

 The important thing is that we learn to read and write the same data types.
 And, crucially, I hope that these data types are general enough to support all the things that researchers might need to do.
 There are exciting times ahead!

+#### corrections

+2019-07-10: I have updated this post to properly distinguish rGFA and minigraph and to resolve an error in the variation graph editing figure.